The Cottage living space (beds/bath/living room/kitchen) is all on one floor.

 Linens & Towels Provided, High Speed Internet, Credit Cards Accepted

 - Living room with fireplace and river views.

 - Bedroom with queen-size canopy bed.

-- Extra sleeping space in "Tavern Room" with twin bed and trundle.
+- Extra sleeping space in "Tavern Room" with twin bed.

 - Portable Graco Pack 'n Play Crib for guests traveling with infants.